neuralvis/elpa-mirror/melpa/elpher-readme.txt

 - pleasant and configurable colouring of Gopher directories,
 - direct visualisation of image files,
 - (m)enu key support, similar to Emacs' info browser,
-- clickable web and gopher links in plain text.
+- clickable web and gopher links in plain text,
+- a simple bookmark management system.

 Visited pages are stored as a hierarchy rather than a linear history, meaning that navigation between these pages is quick and easy.